scaleoutsystems/fedn/examples/server-functions/README.rst

 the docs https://docs.scaleoutsystems.com/en/stable/serverfunctions.html or the youtube video https://www.youtube.com/watch?v=Rnfhfqy_Tts.

-See server_functions.py for details on server-functionality can be supplied, alternatively watch the youtube video explaining its functionality:

 To apply server-functionality in studio first connect to your project through the APIClient.

 See https://docs.scaleoutsystems.com/en/stable/apiclient.html for more information.